mboola/mboola/README.md

 ###

-<p align="left">My name is Marcel Povill i Lletí and I'm studing  Computer Engineering at Tarragona.
+<p align="left">My name is Marcel Povill i Lletí, and I'm studying Computer Engineering in Tarragona.
 I'm also a 42 Barcelona student, currently in the third circle.</p>

 ###